integreat-io/integreat/README.md

 applies to any service that provides data in this schema.

 The simplest access rule is `auth`, which means that anyone can do anything with the data of this schema, as long as they are authenticated.
-Being authenticated in this context, means that the dispatched action has an `ident` in the `meta` object.
+Being authenticated, in this context, means that the dispatched action has an `ident` in the `meta` object.
 See [the section on idents](#idents) for more on this.